DSoftTechnology/ADS-FDA-Pool3/Design/Meetings/2015-06-17/ProductManagerAppointment.md

 # Appointment of ADS Product Manager on 17 June 2015 #

-DSoft Technology appointed Ms. Kathie Reece, PE, as our ADS Product Manager (PM).
+DSoft Technology appointed Ms. K. Reece, PE, as our ADS Product Manager (PM).
 Ms. Reece is our Government Services PM who has over 20 years of experience in the management of government IT projects will oversee/supervise the ADS team.

 Ms. Reece holds a Bachelor of Applied Science degree in Engineering Physics and a Masters of Applied Science degree in Management Science, and is a certified Scrum Master (Agile Development).
 She is an expert in web and database solutions, having directly developed sophisticated systems for the Veterans Administration, USAF Academy, US Department of Customs, Air Force Surgeon General, and Air Force Space Command.